Who can access the South Australian DAMA?

 - Individual workers cannot apply for a visa independently.

-South Australian employers will be required to provide the DAR with evidence that the following criteria have been fulfilled:
+South Australian employers will be required to complete an application form and a declaration detailing the following criteria have been fulfilled:

-- Specify which agreement and request the number of positions they need to fill in one year, detailing the occupation(s) and concession(s) they seek
+- DAMA agreement selected and request the number of positions they need to fill in one year, detailing the occupation(s) and concession(s) they seek

-- Show they are based in South Australia and are lawfully operating that business for more than 12 months
+- Declare they are based in South Australia and are lawfully operating that business for more than 12 months and are financially viable

 - Demonstrate the position(s) they seek to fill is genuine and there is a genuine vacancy

-- Demonstrate they cannot fill the position locally with Australians citizens or permanent residents
+- Show they cannot fill the position locally with Australians citizens or permanent residents

 - Show employment terms and conditions are in accordance with those offered to Australian workers employed in the region